HBPol/trial-whisperer/README.md

 filter.locationFacility=Boston` on the command line or an additional `"filter.locationFacility"` entry in the TOML file.

-The client targets `https://www.clinicaltrials.gov/api/v2` by default.
+The client targets `https://www.clinicaltrials.gov/api/v2` by default and uses `httpx` unless you set `data.api.backend` to `"requests"`.
 If ClinicalTrials.gov relocates the v2 API again, set `data.api.base_url` to the new host to keep ingestion running: